wangyu09/exkaldi/README.md

 return a KaldiDict object.
 It is the same as .sort method of KaldiDict.
 < data > is expected as KaldiArk or KaldiDict object(s).

-### select(data,dims,reserve=False)

-< function description >

-return KaldiArk or KaldiDict object(s).
-It is the same as .select method of KaldiArk or KaldiDict.
-< datas > is expected as KaldiArk or KaldiDict object.

 ### splice(data,left=4,right=None)

 < function description >